 The pros and cons of buying a car at an auction

-Celerio_February 2022_Driving_Blog header 15The seismic shift brought about by the Covid-19 pandemic has changed the way in which consumers are doing business with many moving to online shopping and, with the economic conditions, looking for cheaper cars.
+Celerio_February 2022_Driving_Blog header 15The seismic shift brought by economic change has impacted the way in which consumers are doing business.
+Many moving to online shopping platforms and others looking for cheaper cars.

 Estimated reading time: 3 minutes, 0 seconds.